marikaitiprim/AreaPolygonization-Project/readme.txt

 we use the vectors we discussed previously, by finding the index of the smaller size each time, printing its data and then remove both data and size from the vectors.
 We checked the code from the previous two projects and made them as fast as we could.
-We achieved that by not checking if the middle of an edge intersects with a point (since we check the two points of the edge, this was reduntand), instead of checking for every edge and every point, after some 800 points, we only check random points and edges in local search
+We achieved that by not checking if the middle of an edge intersects with a point (since we check the two points of the edge, this was redundant), instead of checking for every edge and every point, after some 800 points, we only check random points and edges in local search.
+We also fixed the local step to initialize only one time the kd tree and added some breaks in loops for simmulated annealing generally.

-While working on preprocessing we tried to make the algorithms run without failling due to being cut off by time.
-Thus are preprocessing values were set having in mind that this programm might run for many points.
+While working on preprocessing we tried to make the algorithms run without failing due to being cut off by time.
+Thus preprocessing values were set having in mind that this programm might run for many points.